rixiobarrios/react-component-lifecycle/README.md

 - How many times is the method invoked?
 - What causes the method to be (re)invoked?

-> Add the mounting methods to HomePage.js and the update methods to
+> Add the mounting methods to Home.js and the update methods to
-> AboutPage.js. `console.log` something in each method to understand the order.
+> Counter.js.
+Then, `console.log` the component name and the lifecycle name in each method to observe the order in real time as you click through the different pages and use the counter.

 ## Break (10 min / 1:10)